Country Profile: North Macedonia

 Environment

-Environmental challenges in North Macedonia include air pollution mainly from industrial sources such as metallurgical plants and vehicle emissions.
-The country is engaged in various international environmental agreements to combat these issues.
+North Macedonia faces environmental challenges, particularly air pollution from metallurgical plants and vehicle emissions.
+The country is party to several international environmental agreements, reflecting its commitment to addressing these issues.

 Transportation